Why Replace SiC Arresters?

-This graphic overview explains the effect and potential results of moisture ingress on the life of old porcelain silicon carbide arresters.
-See Graphic
+This graphic overview shows the effect and potential results of moisture ingress on the life of old porcelain silicon carbide arresters.

 Risk of Violent Failure Mode

 Arresters produced in the 1950-70 era were designed and installed based on the fault currents that were available in that era.
-Most systems have been upgraded to higher fault current capabilities, however old porcelain arresters still have the lower fault current withstand capability.
-Click here for more explanation
+Most systems have been upgraded to higher fault current capabilities, however, old porcelain arresters still have the lower fault current withstand capability.
+Click here for more information.

 Margin of Protection

 In his landmark paper in 1996 on the service life of porcelain housed silicon carbide arresters as published in the IEEE Power Delivery Journal, Dr. Darveniza states that at 13 years of service life in Australia, 75% of the arresters showed degradation.
-A copy of this paper can be obtained at IEEExplor.
-A summary of the paper can be found here.
+A copy of this paper can be obtained at IEEE Xplore.

 A Doble Perspective

 Doble, a well-recognized organization involved in field testing of arresters published this perspective on testing old Sic Arresters.
 In this paper, the author Keith Hill discusses the safety issues surrounding porcelain housed arresters without effective venting systems.
 They also illustrate a failed porcelain arrester.
 They offer ways to test and evaluate these old arresters.